Strike Hard Campaign Against Violent Terrorism

-In May 2014, the Government of the People’s Republic of China launched the “Strike Hard Campaign against Violent Terrorism” (Chinese: 严厉打击暴力恐怖活动专项行动) in the Xinjiang Uyghur Autonomous Region (XUAR).
-Chinese officials describe the campaign as part of broader counterterrorism and “stability maintenance” efforts in the region.
-Human rights organizations and some scholars contend that authorities have used the global “war on terror” narrative to frame separatism and ethnic unrest as Islamist terrorism and to legitimize expansive security measures in Xinjiang.
+In May 2014, the government of the People's Republic of China launched the "Strike Hard Campaign against Violent Terrorism" in Xinjiang.
+Government officials describe the campaign as part of broader counterterrorism and "stability maintenance" efforts in the region.
+Human rights organizations and some scholars contend that authorities have used the global "war on terror" narrative to frame the Xinjiang conflict as Islamist terrorism and to legitimize expansive security measures in Xinjiang.

-Earlier “Strike Hard” (严打) crackdowns were mounted in Xinjiang during the 1990s, including a Xinjiang-specific campaign announced in 1996, as part of periodic nationwide anti-crime drives.
+Earlier "Strike Hard" (严打) crackdowns were mounted in Xinjiang during the 1990s, including a Xinjiang-specific campaign announced in 1996, as part of periodic nationwide anti-crime drives.

 Background

 In February 1997, a police roundup and execution of suspected "separatists" during Ramadan led to large demonstrations, which led to a PLA crackdown on protesters resulting in at least nine deaths in what became known as the Ghulja incident.
 The Ürümqi bus bombings later that month killed nine people and injured 68, with Uyghur exile groups claiming responsibility.
 In March 1997, a bus bomb killed two people, with responsibility claimed by Uyghur separatists and the Turkey-based "Organisation for East Turkistan Freedom".

 The July 2009 Ürümqi riots, which resulted in over one hundred deaths, broke out in response to the Shaoguan incident, a violent dispute between Uyghur and Han Chinese factory workers.
 Following the riots, Uyghur terrorists killed dozens of Han Chinese in coordinated attacks from 2009 to 2016.
 These included the September 2009 Xinjiang unrest, the 2011 Hotan attack, the 2014 Kunming attack, the April 2014 Ürümqi attack, and the May 2014 Ürümqi attack.
 The attacks were conducted by Uyghur separatists, with some orchestrated by the Turkistan Islamic Party (a UN-designated terrorist organization, formerly called the East Turkistan Islamic Movement).

 In April 2010, after the July 2009 Ürümqi riots, Zhang Chunxian replaced the former CCP chief Wang Lequan, who had been behind religious policies in Xinjiang for 14 years.
 Zhang Chunxian continued Wang's policy and even strengthened them.
 In 2011, Zhang proposed "modern culture leads the development in Xinjiang" as his policy statement.
 In 2012, he first mentioned the phrase "de-extremification" (Chinese: 去极端化) campaigns.
-Under General Secretary of the Chinese Communist Party Xi Jinping, the Chinese government began scaling up its military presence in the region and introducing more stringent restrictions on Uyghur civil liberties.
+Under General Secretary of the Chinese Communist Party Xi Jinping, the Chinese government began scaling up its military presence in the region and allegedly introducing more stringent restrictions on Uyghur civil liberties.